kamaljangir1/Swiggy_Data_Analysis_Project/README.md

    - Drop unnecessary columns that do not contribute to the analysis.
    - Drop unnecessary tables that are not required for further analysis.

-3. **💾 Store Processed Data**
+3. **💾 Data Visualization**
-   - Save the cleaned and formatted dataset into the system for further analysis and visualization.
+   - Create various visualizations to uncover trends and insights.

 ## 📊 Data Overview
 - The dataset consists of 5 tables: Food, Menu, Orders, Orders Type, Restaurant, and Users.